gozfree/gear-lib/liblog/README.md

-##libglog
+##liblog
 This is a simple log library.

-Call libglog is only because -llog is used in android :-(
+The name of android version is called libglog because -llog is used in original android :-(

 Support linux(x86, arm), android, ios, and support write log to stderr, file or rsyslog.